Microsoft/azure-docs.pt-pt/articles/networking/connectivty-interoperability-data-plane.md

     Trace complete.

-## <a name="data-path-from-on-premises-location-2"></a>Caminho de dados a partir do local 2
+## <a name="data-path-from-on-premises-location-2"></a>Percurso de dados a partir do local localização 2

 ### <a name="path-to-the-hub-vnet"></a>Caminho para o hub VNet

-A saída de traceroute do local local 2 para um VM no centro VNet é mostrada aqui:
+A saída traceroute do local localização 2 para um VM no hub VNet é mostrada aqui:

     C:\Windows\system32>tracert 10.10.30.4